3M Dual-Ended Earplugs Lawsuits

 - Were you in a combat zone or otherwise exposed to IED’s while using the dual-sided earplugs?

 - Did you have hearing loss or tinnitus documented in your records upon discharge or return from deployment?
 (Usually, the diagnosis is “noise-induced hearing loss.”)

 If you do not have your records, these can be obtained.

 Documents revealed in a lawsuit against 3M suggest that studies were performed which demonstrated that the earplugs were too short to attain the level of protection they claimed.
 As a result, the protection provided was significantly lower than the earplugs were supposed to provide.
 Current lawsuit allege that this information was not adequately conveyed to the intended user so that the earplugs could be utilized by way of proper instruction and/or warning.
 Documents have further suggested that the opposite side may have actually amplified the noise rather than blocked it.
 Furthermore, rapid removal of the earplug may actually lead to eardrum damage.

-Injuries Caused by Defective Earplugs
+What Injuries are Caused by Defective Earplugs?

 The injuries that may have been suffered as a result of the use of defective earplugs include the following:

 - Noise-induced hearing loss